$50+ Million Recovered Since 2015

 Pennsylvania Medical Malpractice Law Firm – Bed Sore Injury Cases in Philadelphia, Delaware & Montgomery Counties

-The Morris Wilson Knepp Jacquette law firm has been recognized as a Best Law Firm by U.S. News & World Report since 2016 in the areas of Personal Injury Law and Medical Malpractice Law.
+The Morris Wilson Knepp Jacquette law firm achieved a Best Law Firm rating by U.S. News & World Report in the areas of medical malpractice law and personal injury law from 2016 until the rating was discontinued in August 2023.
 For over 25 years, our medical malpractice law firm has been advocating for patients across Pennsylvania.
 We’ve successfully represented patients against hospitals and medical facilities in Philadelphia, Delaware and Montgomery counties.
-Call for a FREE consultation at (610) 215-7286.
+Call for a FREE consultation at (610) 825-0500.

 Get the Attention to Detail Your Case Needs